 Even if we are permitted by a student to release information, the law generally does not obligate us to do so. i.e., we can refuse to provide any information at our discretion.

 In some cases, we are not even allowed to admit that the student exists, which can be frustrating to parents.

 Please ask your student what their FERPA status is.
 They may find that information in WebAdvisor under their profile and can request that it be changed at any time.
-Requests for a change in FERPA status should be directed to the Office of the Dean of Students, firstname.lastname@example.org.
+Requests for a change in FERPA status should be directed to the Registrar, firstname.lastname@example.org.